 This practice of treating bipole HVDC Ties as credible single contingency for purpose of determining MSSC per BAL-002-2 is consistent with other Independent System Operators (ISOs) in North America.

-California ISO’s MSSC is 2400 MW based on Pacific DC Intertie, a bipole DC line.
+California ISO’s MSSC is 2400 MW based on Pacific DC Intertie, a bipole DC line rated at 3,220 MW that can transfer up to 2400 MW into California ISO’s grid.
 This DC tie is nested within a single AC territory.
 Loss of the bipole tie may trigger a RAS the trips 2400 MW of generation.
 For meeting BAL-002-2 Contingency Reserve requirements in Day Ahead Market are based on historic (previous 30 days) Real Time DC Tie schedule and in Real Time incremental adjustments are made based on approved DC Tie schedules.

 New England ISO’s MSSC is 2000 MW based on Quebec - New England HVDC, a bipole DC line that can transfer up to 2000 MW into New England ISO’s grid.
 During all other times, import limits starting at 1,200 MW, are imposed on the tie to ensure operational reliability criteria is not violated.
-There are instances where real-time system conditions exist per the established that allow the flow from Hydro Quebec to New England toreach the facility rating of 2000 MW.
+Per the ISO’s procedures import limits from Hydro Quebec to New England are set both for hourly scheduling and during Real Time operations.
+Based on expected conditions the maximum import limits can be as high as 2000 MW i.e. the maximum transfer capability of the tie.
 Also the maximum export (New England to Hydro Quebec) has been limited to 1200 MW since the facility went into service (a transmission limit for stability).

 Hydro Quebec’s (HQ’s) MSSC is based on Hydro Unit ~1000 MW.
 However under special operational configurations the DC Tie with Independent Electricity System Operator (IESO) can become HQ’s MSSC.